 One thing I love about business is that it’s continually changing.
-Every day, week, year and decade brings new innovations, strategies and practices that often completely turns the tables upside down.
+Every day, week, year, and decade brings new innovations, strategies, and practices that often completely turn the tables upside down.

 When it comes to marketing, the medium can seem to change on an almost daily basis, and honestly, it can be overwhelming at times.

 From long form sales letters to 140 character tweets, from commercials to snaps that disappear, how you deliver your message is changing, and it’s going to change again, and again, and again.

 But what I love about business, is that although the medium changes, the way you tell your story, the communication, the psychology of storytelling stays the same.

 Sure, there have been many wild ideas and theories about how to say what you need to say, some great and some total flops, but at the end of the day storytelling at its core has never changed.

 At its core, good communication is being able to tell your prospect what you need to tell them in a way that they understand it.
 Not they way YOU want to tell it.